josh-pritchard/kgateway/README.md

 * **Hybrid Application Migration**: Route to backends implemented as microservices, serverless functions or legacy apps.
 Gradually migrate from legacy code while maintaining existing systems.

-kgateway is feature-rich, fast, and flexible.
+Kgateway is feature-rich, fast, and flexible.
 It excels in function-level routing, supports legacy apps, microservices and serverless, offers robust discovery capabilities, integrates seamlessly with open-source projects, and is designed to support hybrid applications with various technologies, architectures, protocols, and clouds.

 ### History